kubedb/cli/docs/concepts/postgres.md

 ```

 In the above example, PostgreSQL database will be initialized from WAL archive.

 When initializing from WAL archive, superuser `postgres` must have to match with previous one.
 For example, lets say, we want to initialize this database from `postgres-old` WAL archive.
-In this case, new Postgres `postgres-db` should use Secret of `postgres-old`.
+In this case, superuser of new Postgres should use same password as `postgres-old`.
 Otherwise, restoration process will be failed.

 ### spec.backupSchedule